fahlerile/opengl-minecraft-clone/README.md

 # TODO

-- Render a block
-- Render a dirt block
 - Add destructors to `Texture` and `Shader` classes
 - Add support to draw different textures on different sides of a block
 - `BlockRenderer` class?